-Get information on food banks in Ohio that can provide the low to moderate income, working poor, and unemployed with free or low cost food and groceries.
+Get information on food banks in Ohio that can provide the low to moderate income, working poor, and unemployed with free or low cost food as well as groceries.
 Many of the distribution centers also partner with America's Second Harvest as well as local churches, non-profit organizations, and other charities.
 They work together to support families across the state.
-Below you will find a food bank in your county, and you can get information on their address and phone numbers.
+Below you will find a food bank in your county near you, and you can get information on their address and phone numbers.

 Many different food banks, non-profits and pantries work together to help as many individuals and families as possible.
 For example the locations noted below may not be able to directly provide you with groceries or other aid, but they will know who you can call for free food in your city and town.